 Criteria Key Tasks/Indicators Learning programmes are appropriate, current and well suited to ākonga.
 Conceptualises, plans and implements appropriate learning plans.
 Clearly articulates the aims of their teaching, gives sound professional reasons for adopting these aims, and implements them in their practice.
 Through their planning and teaching, demonstrates their knowledge and understanding of relevant content, disciplines and curriculum documents.
 The learning environment is collaborative, supportive and inclusive.
 Actively promotes an inclusive learning environment.
 Demonstrates effective management of the learning setting.
 Incorporates successful strategies to engage and motivate ākonga.
 Fosters trust, respect and cooperation with and among ākonga.
-Teachers are subject-matter-experts and have excellent knowledge and understanding of how ākonga learn.
-Demonstrates in practice their knowledge and understanding of akonga learning.
+Teachers are subject-matter-experts and have excellent knowledge and understanding of how Deaf/HH ākonga learn.
+Demonstrates in practice their knowledge and understanding of ākonga learning.
 Enables ākonga to make connections between their prior experiences and learning and their current learning activities.
 Provides opportunities and support for ākonga to engage with, practice and apply new learning to different contexts.
 Encourages ākonga to take responsibility for their own learning and behaviour.
 Assists ākonga to think critically about information and ideas and to reflect on their learning.
 There is an effective response to the diverse language, cultural experiences, and the varied strengths, interests and needs of all.
 Responds effectively to the strengths, interests and needs of all individuals and groups of ākonga.
 Demonstrates knowledge and understanding of social and cultural influences on learning, by working effectively in the bicultural and multicultural context of learning in Aotearoa New Zealand.

 Selects teaching approaches, resources, technologies and learning and assessment activities that are inclusive and effective for diverse ākonga.
-Modifies teaching approaches to address the needs of individuals and groups of ākonga.
+Communicates assessment and achievement information to relevant members of the learning community.
 The bicultural context of Aotearoa New Zealand is respected and promoted through teaching and learning.
 Works effectively within the bicultural context of Aotearoa New Zealand.
 Practices and develops the relevant use of te reo Māori me ngā tikanga-a-iwi in context.
 Specifically and effectively addresses the educational aspirations of ākonga Māori.
 Displays and actively promotes high expectations in learning for Māori ākonga.
-Assessment data is analysed and used effectively to inform feedback and improve learning outcomes.
-Gathers formal and informal assessment information, using analysis to identify progress and ongoing learning needs of ākonga.
-Uses assessment information to give regular and ongoing feedback to ākonga and whānau to guide and support further learning.
-Analyses assessment information to reflect on and evaluate the effectiveness of teaching programmes and approaches.
+Assessment data is utilised to inform programmes and inform school-wide best practice in teaching and learning.
+Analyses and interprets relevant national, local and school assessment data.
+Analyses data at a pupil, cohort and whole school level.
+Researches and inspects evidence to inform policies, practices, expectations, targets and teaching methods.
+Leads and participates in coordination around production and review of school policy and guidelines on assessment.
+Identifies plans to assist with putting in place individual pupil programmes.
+Identifies individual programmes needed to meet the needs of all pupils and advise the Director of Teaching and Learning of priorities for expenditure and human resources.
+Monitors pupil progress on a termly basis from teacher's ongoing assessments against key learning objectives, providing appropriate staff with summary information.
 Communicates assessment and achievement information to relevant members of the learning community.
-Fosters involvement of whānau in the collection and use of information about the learning of ākonga.

 Critical inquiry and problem solving is utilised by teaching staff in their professional practice.
 Systematically and critically engages with evidence and professional literature to reflect on and refine practice.
 Responds professionally to feedback from members of their learning community.
 Critically examines their own beliefs, including cultural beliefs, and how they impact on their professional practice and the achievement of ākonga.